-It’s important to know that chemical leaveners are perishable.
-If you’re having trouble with your recipes not rising as they should, check the expiration date on the leavener.
+- It’s important to know that baking powder and baking soda are perishable.
+If you’re having trouble with your recipes not rising as they should, check the expiration date on the container.

-This is why I like to say that baking is both an art and a science.
+This is why baking is both an art and a science.
 It’s helpful to know about the science of the ingredients, but it takes a bit of an art to use them to get a recipe just as you like it.